Coffee isn’t just a drink anymore. It’s a lifestyle, a hobby, and practically a religion.

 Typica is it’s own branch in the Arabica coffee tree, meaning many other types of coffee can fall under it.
 These kinds of coffee trees don’t produce as many beans as others do.

-However, Typica coffee is known for its sweet flavors, making it very popular for those of us with a sweet tooth.
-It’s all about quality for this branch of coffee types.
-You may have already tried some types of Typica before if you’re used to purchasing the more expensive cups at your local coffee shop.
+However, Typica coffee is famous for its sweet flavors, making it very popular among those of us with a sweet tooth.
+This branch of coffee types focuses on quality.
+You’ve probably tried some Typica varieties if you’re accustomed to purchasing the more expensive cups at your local coffee shop.

 If your Arabica coffee isn’t of a Typica variety, it then must be a Bourbon one.